ComposableFi/composable/docs/byog.md

 Weight is converted into an appropriate amount of PICA by the polynomial formula.

-Formula dynamically changes depending on desired target load of the network.
+The formula dynamically changes depending on the desired target load of the network.

-From now and later will say that transactions are paid directly in PICA for simplicity.
+From this point onwards we say that transactions are paid directly in PICA for simplicity.

-For details of fees, see later chapter.
+For details on fees, see the chapters below.

 ## How can one pay for a transaction when one has USD/KSM?